 In August 2022, the Company completed an exchange of 984,291 options owned by eligible non-executive employees with exercise prices ranging from \$10.99 to \$26.23 for the same number of options with an exercise price of \$3.60.
 The requisite service period and the contractual term of the new options were not changed from the exchanged options, and the exchanged options were cancelled.
 The exercise price of \$3.60 was the volume-weighted average price of the Company's common stock for the 20-day period immediately prior to the exchange.
-The exchange was treated as an option modification under GAAP, and the total incremental expense resulting from the exchange will be \$1.2 million, of which \$0.4 million was recognized in 2022, and the remaining will be recognized over a weighted-average period of approximately 2.6 years.
+The exchange was treated as an option modification under GAAP, and the total incremental expense resulting from the exchange will be \$1.2 million, of which \$0.4 million was recognized in 2022, \$0.2 million was recognized in 2023, and the remaining will be recognized over a weighted-average period of approximately 0.9 years from December 31, 2023.
 The Company will continue to recognize the grant-date fair value of the exchanged options over the remaining service period.